SoftUni-Internal/interactive-content/EN/01-Data-Definition-And-Data-Types/07-Summary.md

 - The query basics

-- How to retrieve data from the database
+- Retrieving data from the database

-- How to persist data
+- Persisting data

 - Modyfing existing records